 - Camellia japonica ‘Korean Fire’ (Japanese Camellia) – a large evergreen shrub considered to be the hardiest of the japonica species.
 Its large, flat, bright scarlet flowers with striking yellow stamens bloom March through May atop the handsome, glossy dark-green foliage.

 - Cynara cardunculus (Globe Artichoke) – robust perennial forming a clump of silvery-gray, spiny leaves up to 3 ft. in length (90 cm) and large thistle-like purple flowers in late summer and fall

 - Euonymus europaeus (Spindle) – a spreading deciduous shrub with narrow, ovate leaves turning yellow or red in the fall, and panicles of small yellow flowers followed by red fruits which split to reveal orange seeds

 - Helianthus annuus (Sunflower) – fast-growing annual with yellow to brown, daisy-like flowers and dark center disks in summer atop stiff upright stalks.

-- Juniper communis (Juniper) with dark green, needle-like leaves and small dark blue cones.
-Many cultivars available ranging from dwarf, spreading to columnar in shades of silver-green and gold
+- Juniper communis (Juniper) with dark green, needle-like leaves, and small dark blue cones.
+Many cultivars are available, ranging from dwarf, spreading to columnar in shades of silver-green and gold

 - Ilex aquifolium (Holly)- evergreen glossy, dark green, spiny foliage with tiny white or pink flowers followed by attractive, red berries in winter